Microsoft AKS updates 2024 - Q3

 The Azure Kubernetes Service (AKS) Visual Studio Code extension has been updated to support the ability to attach an ACR to your cluster, generate Kubernetes deployment files, generate dockerfiles and generate GitHub Actions.
 To use these new features, make sure your extension is up to date.
 Learn more about the AKS Visual Studio Code extension’s releases and interact with the team here. o download the Azure Kubernetes Service VS Code Extension, please visit the marketplace. - [General available] Dev Containers templates for Azure SQL Database

 The Dev Containers templates for Azure SQL Database are now generally available.
 These templates provide a streamlined and efficient way to set up development environments with all necessary tools and dependencies pre-configured.
 Available for .NET Aspire, .NET 8, Node.js, and Python, you can now seamlessly integrate Azure SQL Database into your development workflow, ensuring a consistent and productive experience.
 Adopting dev containers offers several advantages: efficient local development, cost-efficiency, faster time-to-market, and alignment with cloud-native trends.
 Start today and boost your productivity with these ready-to-use development containers.
-To learn more, click here to learn more. - [General available] Operator and CRD support with Azure Monitor managed service for Prometheus
+To learn more, click here. - [General available] Operator and CRD support with Azure Monitor managed service for Prometheus

 Azure Monitor managed service for Prometheus now supports CRD-based configs for scrape jobs to collect metrics from workloads running in your AKS cluster.
 With this new update, configuring Managed Prometheus will deploy the Pod and Service Monitor custom resource definitions to allow you to create your own custom resources.
 This is similar to the OSS Prometheus Operator, and allows for easy configuration of scrape jobs in any namespace, eliminating the need to update the common ConfigMap in the kube-system namespace.
-To learn more, click here to learn more. - [General available] Model fine-tuning support for Kubernetes AI Toolchain Operator (KAITO)
+To learn more, click here. - [General available] Model fine-tuning support for Kubernetes AI Toolchain Operator (KAITO)

 With parameter-efficient fine-tuning (PEFT) support, you can now customize pre-trained models from the KAITO repository to your data and use cases directly in your cluster, while maintaining the data compliance rules for your organization.
 Simply choose a target model, select one of the various tuning methods, point to retraining data and where to store fine-tuning results in your KAITO tuning workspace.
 This allows you to serve your “smarter” model and simplify ML lifecycle management directly from the AKS cluster.
-To learn more, click Fine-tuning API documentation and New models supported in KAITO repository to learn more. - [General available] OS SKU in-place migration for AKS
+To learn more, click Fine-tuning API documentation and New models supported in KAITO repository. - [General available] OS SKU in-place migration for AKS

 Today, traditional OS SKU migration involves creating a new node, cordoning and draining existing nodes, and then deleting existing nodes.
 This can involve a large surge of new nodes and operational overhead to cordon and drain existing nodepools.
 The OS SKU in-place migration feature, now GA, allows you to trigger a node image upgrade between one Linux SKU (i.e. Ubuntu) to another (i.e. Azure Linux) on an existing nodepool.
-To learn more, click here to learn more. - [General available] Azure Container Storage for Ephemeral (Local NVMe/Temp SSD) and Azure Disk
+To learn more, click here. - [General available] Azure Container Storage for Ephemeral (Local NVMe/Temp SSD) and Azure Disk

 You can now use Azure Container Storage to run production level stateful container workloads.
 Azure Container Storage orchestrates the placement and lifecycle of persistent volumes (PV) on your behalf, simplifying container storage management and optimizing for scalability, flexibility, and cost efficiency.
 Tightly integrated with Kubernetes, it allows you to perform all storage operations via the Kubernetes API, such as creating PVs and scaling up capacity on demand, eliminating the need to interact with control plan APIs of the underlying storage infrastructure.
 With our general availability, two backing storage options are fully supported:- Ephemeral disk (Local NVMe/Temp SSD): With the Ephemeral disk backing storage option, you can take advantage of the local storage that comes with your nodes.
 For instance, workloads requiring low latencies could benefit from locally attached storage.
 You can also enable replication on your local NVMe storage to experience added resiliency.